spacetelescope/drizzlepac/doc/source/multivisit.rst

 Defining each SkyCell
 ----------------------
-Each projection cell is split into a grid of 21 x 21 'sky cells' which serves as the most basic MVM product generated during MVM processing.
-Sky cells are approximately 0.2degrees x 0.2degrees in size (~21500 x ~21500 pixels) and they have the same WCS as the ‘projection cell’.
-Each skycell gets identified by its position within the projection cell as shown in this figure:
+Each ProjectionCell is split into a grid of 21 x 21 'sky cells' which serves as the most basic MVM product generated during MVM processing.
+Sky cells, as defined as the SkyCell object in the code and referred to as **SkyCell**, are approximately 0.2° x 0.2° in size (~21500 x ~21500 pixels) and they have the same WCS as the ProjectionCell.
+Each SkyCell gets identified by its position within the ProjectionCell as shown in this figure:

 .. figure:: images/SkyCell_numbering.png